Thurlstone Primary School – Curriculum Intent Statement

 Personal Development and Enrichment

-- welcoming parents and carers to take part in children’s learning, experiences and successes
+- Welcoming parents and carers to share in children’s learning journeys, achievements, and memorable moments

-- providing our children with opportunities to experience large and small scale theatre productions
+- Giving children the chance to experience both large- and small-scale theatre productions

-- providing our children with opportunities to experience sporting activities in a range of venues
+- Providing access to diverse sporting experiences across a range of venues

-- providing a wide range of extra-curricular clubs designed to meet the needs and interests of as many pupils as possible.
+- Delivering a wide variety of extra-curricular clubs designed to engage and inspire as many pupils as possible

 Malorie Blackman